HONGJICAI/Ethereum-Trading-MCP-Server/README.md

 The server reads JSON-RPC requests from stdin and writes responses to stdout.

+## Manual Test

+Check below example MCP tppl calls, then copy & paste request to stdin and check the response from MCP server.

 ## Example MCP Tool Calls

 You need to minify the json before paste to stdin.